NLeSC/root-conda-recipes/using_the_conda_binary_packages.md

 | **Python** | 2.7 / 6.04  | 3.4 / 6.04 |

-To install ROOT in your conda environment, decide upon the ROOT and Python version you plan to use. **We discourage** installing everything in your default (*root*) environment, and rather creating a separate one.
+To install ROOT in your conda environment, decide upon the ROOT and Python version you plan to use. **We discourage** installing everything in your default conda (*root*) environment, and rather creating a separate one.
 For example:

 ```
 $ conda create --name=testenv root=6 python=3